mysterymath/lcc6502/README.md

 1.6 [DEFINITIONS OF TERMS](http://port70.net/~nsz/c/c89/c89-draft.html#1.)

 * A byte contains 8 bits.
-* TODO: The number, order, and encoding of each byte in an object, except where expliclitly defined by the C spec.
+* These platforms have no alignment requirements.
+No padding is used.
+* An short consists of 2 little-endian bytes.
+* An int consists of 2 little-endian bytes.
+* A long consists of 4 little-endian bytes.
+* A float consists of 4 bytes encoded using the IEEE 754 binary32 format.
+* A double consists of 8 bytes encoded using the IEEE 754 binary64 format.
+* TODO: When selecting a soft float lib, verify that it uses the above formats.
+* Structures elements are laid out sequentially in memory in declaration order, without padding.

 2.1.2.1 [Freestanding
 environment](https://port70.net/~nsz/c/c89/c89-draft.html#2.1.2.1.)

-* TODO: Define the library routines provided by this implementation.
+* TODO: Define any additional library routines provided by this implementation.
 * All external identifiers that begin with an underscore are reserved.
 All other identifiers that begin with an underscore and either an upper-case letter or another underscore are reserved.
 If the program defines an external identifier